ArthurSonzogni/chromiumos-platform2/diagnostics/docs/routine_supportability.md

    parameters of each routine.
 3. `cros-health-tool diag $routine {parameters...} --check_supported` Use this command to see if the routine with specific parameters is supported or not.
-   When this flag is enabled, we won't run the routine.
-An example:
+   When the flag `--check_supported` is enabled, we won't run the routine.
+An
+   example:
    `cros-health-tool diag disk_read_v2 --file_size_mib=0 --check_supported`
    shows `Not supported` with message: `Test file size should not be zero`.

-Please understand that routine supportability is different from event supportability.
-The status check will also verify the routine parameters.
-For example, you may think that `Disk read routine` is always supported.
-But it's not the truth.
-If the `read file size` is set to zero, then it's obviously not supported.
+Please understand that routine supportability differs from event supportability.
+The status check will also verify routine parameters.
+For example, you may think that the `Disk read` routine is always supported but it's not the truth.
+If the `read file size` is set to zero, it's obviously not supported.

 ## Routines

 ### Memory

-This is always supported.
+Always supported.

 ### Audio driver

-This is always supported.
+Always supported.

 ### Cpu stress

-This is always supported.
+Always supported.

 ### Ufs lifetime

-It's supported only when `storage-type` is explicitly configured as "UFS".
+Supported only when `storage-type` is explicitly configured as "UFS".

 You can run the following commands on your DUT:
 1. `cros_config /hardware-properties storage-type` This is helpful to understand